 Intervention would be designed and implemented over an eight-week period in small groups within the classroom.
 Depending on grade level expectations, retelling/question answering are monitored in terms of number included/deemed correct, linguistic quality of response, and progression toward episodic completion.
 Progress toward the implementation of prediction and comprehension monitoring would be noted as students work together and learn using MindWing Concepts’ tools and activities.

-Data is analyzed from Tier Two Data collected.
+Data is analyzed from Tier 2 Data collected.
 In addition to that information, MindWing Concepts' Data Collection Protocols provide a Developmental Sequence of Narrative Development.

 Please see samples of data collection and progress monitoring protocols below